AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 based at all on the mechanisms of phase transitions at high

-temperatures: it is so-called chaotic inflation of space
+temperatures: it is so-called chaotic inflation of universe

 This theory is based on the